Larger Quantities, Lower Prices

 Shadblow Serviceberry - Amelanchier Canadensis

 The celebrated Serviceberry tree grows in the countries of the United States and Canada.
 Deciduous by nature, the Serviceberry tree can grow to be 30 feet tall.
 It grows wild typically in wetlands and is considered a perennial shrub.
-The Serviceberry tree is listed by the U.S. Department of Agriculture with plant hardiness in zones 4 - 8.
+The U.S. Department of Agriculture lists the Serviceberry tree with plant hardiness in zones 4 - 8.

 Many people place the beautiful tree in their yards as an additional border, or on their outdoor deck.
 It has multiple trunks and spreads out 15 to 20 feet to bloom fragrant blooms.
 In the spring and summer months; white flowers consisting of five petals give off a pleasant smell to those who are near it.
 In the autumn months, the leaves become varying hues of yellow, red, and orange which continues the decorative beauty throughout the year.